grinnell-cs/csc151-images/_readings/conditionals.md

 value of the whole `cond` expression.

-For example, here is a `cond` expression that attempts to figure out what the type of `datum` is and gives back a symbol that represents that type.
+For example, here is a `cond` expression that attempts to figure out what the type of `datum` is and gives back a string that represents that type.

 ```